immunoodle/deployment/K3S.md

 ## Create immunoodle namespace

 These instructions expect all components of immunoodle to be installed in the immunoodle namespace.
+Run the following command to create the namespace.

 ```shell
 sudo kubectl create ns immunoodle